 Sanjay Dutt’s life is the kind that demands a tell-all book or a biopic.
 The biopic of this actor is in the great hands of Rajkumar Hirani but the case of the book has now gone sour.

-An unauthorised biography of the actor is soon going to make its way to the stores but Sanjay Dutt has openly stated that he does not endorse the speculations that the book serves as facts.
+An unauthorised biography of the actor has made its way to book stores but Sanjay Dutt has openly stated that he does not endorse the speculations that the book serves as facts.

 In the documentary, Sanjay Dutt admits to being on drugs for the early part of his career but comes clean about his rehabilitation days as well.
 Over the years, Dutt has spoken about these years on various occasions and many of these interviews are easily available but this documentary was made at the time when even Dutt didn’t know that the bomb blast case was far from over.